 Uses 7-way RV blade plugs.
 Few of them may have 6-way round plugs.

-6-way round plugs are most common.
-Rarely do they use 7-way RV blades plugs.
+6-way round plugs are the most common.
+Rarely do they use 7-way RV blade plugs.

 In the next part, we will learn how to adapt to two different connector types.